agl-c/deid2_dpsyn/README.md

 #### Marginal selection config

-Refer to eps=10.0.yaml as an example where we manually restrict the marginal selection method to be using all the two way marginals, i.e., "priv_all_two_way", and you may maintain it when setting this configuration file.
+Suppose epsilon parameter in "runs" of parameters.json is 10 now.
+We will go to eps=10.0.yaml to find the marginal configuration.
+In this example, we use all the two way marginals, i.e., "priv_all_two_way":

-And we also write in this file the epsilon parameter corresponding to the one set in parameters.json "runs".

-e.g.

 ```yaml
 priv_all_two_way: